Are you looking forward to Christmas?

-Steve Noble is the Chief Operating Officer over at Ultimate Finance.
-He says this about the staggering amount of SME owners that will be sacrificing their Christmas for their business:
+Steve Noble, the Chief Operating Officer over at Ultimate Finance, also said the following about the staggering amount of SME owners that will be sacrificing their Christmas for their business:

-“Our research shows that many small business owners are not getting this opportunity," Noble continues.
-"Instead the stresses and strains of running a company are constant.
+“Our research shows that many small business owners are not getting this opportunity.
+Instead, the stresses and strains of running a company are constant.
 This never-ending work pattern can put strains on personal relationships, further isolating those who are not finding the time to take off.
 It is important that the issue of pressure on SMEs is addressed as a serious problem.”

 With that in mind, here’s our advice for businesses during Christmas 2020:

 The earlier you plan for the festive period, the greater your chances will be of being able to enjoy a break over the holiday period.
 As part of this, set achievable goals for yourself and your employees to work towards.

 With a well-planned and executed marketing strategy, you’ll be more likely to reach your ideal audience and build the bridges to making those all-important sales.